actinia-org/actinia-introduction/docs/index.md

 <a href="img/actinia_restman_post.png"><img src="img/actinia_restman_post.png" width="60%"></a><br>
 Fig. 7 RESTman POST request example (source: Luca Delucchi)
 </center>

-**Sending JSON payload as a file:**
+#### Sending JSON payload as a file

-It is often much more convenient to store the JSON payload in a file and send it to server:
+In the example above we have sent JSON code to the server directly in the request.
+However, with longer process chains this is hard to manage.
+It is often much more convenient to store the JSON code as "payload" in a file and send it to server:

 ```bash
 # store query in a JSON file "pc_query_point_.json" (or use a text editor for this)